Store Availability

 Item number: 150515C-999

-To mark the 225th anniversary of Kurland in 2015, a cereal bowl was developed - the perfect combination of tradition and modernity.
-The Kurland cereal bowl expresses a modern, urban food culture in which enjoyment, health, regionality, craftsmanship and design are combined.
-Whether classic cereal, refreshing sorbet or a small side salad, the Kurland cereal bowl is a true all-rounder.
+To mark KURLAND’s 225th anniversary in 2015, a cereal bowl was developed—the perfect blend of tradition and modernity.
+The KURLAND cereal bowl embodies a modern, urban dining culture that brings together enjoyment, health, regional ingredients, craftsmanship, and design.
+Whether it’s classic cereal, a refreshing sorbet, or a small side salad, the KURLAND cereal bowl is a true all-rounder.

-When personalizing, the centuries-old craftsmanship of porcelain painting is used, with the master painters of KPM applying the desired lettering or monogram with the highest precision.
-Images, coats of arms or logos can also be applied to the porcelain by master craftsmen.
-Using the configurator, the motif can be uploaded and placed in the desired size and position.
-The iconic KURLAND relief can also be designed in a desired color.
-Let your creativity run wild - by combining color and personalization you can create an individual and unique piece of special value.
+The process of personalization draws on the centuries-old craft of porcelain painting, in which KPM’s master painters apply the desired lettering or monogram with the utmost precision.
+Images, coats of arms, or logos can also be applied to the porcelain by master craftsmen.
+Using the configurator, you can upload the design and position it in the desired size and location.
+The iconic KURLAND relief can also be customized in the color of your choice.
+Let your creativity run wild—by combining color and personalization, you can create a one-of-a-kind piece of exceptional value.

 Note: The Individualization of your porcelain is carried out by a painter with the greatest 3D model by a painter with the utmost conscientiousness and precision. and precision.
 As this craft is traditionally practiced in our manufactory tradition, every piece of painted porcelain is a handmade piece. porcelain piece is unique and handmade.
 As a result of this exclusively manual painting, the realization of the painting on porcelain may differ gradually from the visualization of the configurator.
 Since individualized porcelain is made according to your personal wishes, it cannot be exchanged. exchange.